 Airgain is a premier provider of wireless connectivity solutions, offering a range of embedded components, external antennas, and integrated systems worldwide.
-We streamline wireless connectivity across devices and markets, with a focus on solving complex connectivity challenges, expediting time to market, and optimizing wireless signals.
+We streamline wireless connectivity across devices and markets, with a focus on solving providing solutions for complex connectivity challenges, expediting time to market, and optimizing wireless signals.
 Our mission is to connect the world through optimized, integrated wireless solutions.
 Our product portfolio focuses on three key markets: enterprise, consumer, and automotive.

-Our current enterprise products include embedded cellular modems, antennas for access points and Internet of Things (IoT) applications, and asset trackers.
+Our current enterprise products include embedded cellular modems, antennas for access points and Internet of Things (IoT) applications, asset trackers, and asset trackers. fixed wireless access (FWA) devices.
 We expect to expand our product offering with fixed wireless access solutions and Smart Network Controlled Cellular Repeaters (Smart NCRs).
-Our consumer products include embedded antennas for consumer access points, wireless gateways, smart home devices and fixed wireless access devices.
+Our consumer products include embedded antennas for consumer access points, wireless gateways, smart home devices and fixed wireless access FWA devices.
 Our current automotive products include aftermarket antennas that are typically connected to third-party cellular and Wi-Fi-enabled routers, digital video evidence devices, and telematics gateways.
-We also recently launched a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted 5G vehicle gateway, combining a cellular modem, antennas, and additional features into a single device.
+We also recently launched expect to expand our product offering with a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted 5G vehicle gateway, combining a cellular modem, antennas, and additional features into a single device.

 We have a rich history of providing radio frequency (RF) expertise, services, and solutions to mobile operators and major original equipment manufacturers (OEMs).
-With the addition of NimbeLink products in 2021, we expanded our capabilities to include embedded cellular modems, asset trackers and custom IoT systems.
+With the addition of NimbeLink products in 2021, we We expanded our capabilities to include embedded cellular modems, asset trackers and custom IoT systems. systems with our NimbeLink products.
 We are leveraging our RF and systems experience, and our Mobile Network Operator (MNO) and Multiple Service Operator (MSO) relationships to deliver new and differentiated products.